josejuanmartinez/libreCatastro/README.md

 #libreCATASTRO
-An opensource, MIT-licensed application that scraps the official Spanish Cadaster registry and stores information in Elastic Search.
+An opensource, MIT-licensed application that scraps the official Spanish Cadaster registry and stores information in Elastic Searcher.

 **Features**